neelsmith/digitalmyth/docs/index.md

 ## Week of Nov.
 7 - Nov.
 9

-- Tuesday:
+- Tuesday: Resolve any remaining questions from project proposals
-- Thursday:
+- Thursday: Complete draft of project code due

 ## Week of Nov.
 14 - Nov.
 16

-- Tuesday:
+- Tuesday: workshop presentations
-- Thursday:
+- Thursday: present completed first draft for response from Prof. John Laudun, Univ. of Louisiana